 g) Once the comments from the public have been submitted, same is considered in terms of the MFMA, where after the draft budget is tabled to Council for final approval, at least 30 days before the start of the new financial year (31 May).

-Implementation Post Council Approval a) After the budget has been approved, the service delivery and budget implementation plan (SDBIP) is compiled.
+Implementation Post Council Approval

+a) After the budget has been approved, the service delivery and budget

+implementation plan (SDBIP) are compiled.

-b) The SDBIP must be approved Mayor within 14 days after aforementioned approval. c) Each director has to indicate the intended spending patterns of both their capital and operating budgets (cash flows).
+b) The SDBIP must be approved by the Executive Mayor within 14 days after aforementioned approval.

+c) Each director has to indicate the intended spending patterns of both their capital and operating budgets (cash flows).

-d) These listed cash flows are consolidated into the Service Delivery and e) Budget Implementation Plan of the organisation.
+d) These listed cash flows are consolidated into the Service Delivery and

-f) The SDBIP will be monitored on a monthly basis where actual spending will be compared with the planned spending as indicated by the directors at the beginning of the year. g) Each directorate can use their respective vote numbers as indicated on the capital budget.

 19 |

-2023/2024
+2025/2026

+APPROVED: MAY 2025

-APPROVED: 30 MAY 2023 EFFECTIVE DATE: 01 JULY 2023
+EFFECTIVE DATE: 01 JULY 2025

+Budget Implementation and Monitoring Policy

+e) Budget Implementation Plan of the organisation.

+f) The SDBIP will be monitored on a monthly basis where actual spending will be compared with the planned spending as indicated by the directors at the beginning of the year.

+g) Each directorate can use their respective vote numbers as indicated on the capital budget.

 10. ADJUSTMENT BUDGET

-An adjustments budget will be compiled only once a year if intended adjustments fall in
+An adjustments budget will be compiled only once a year if intended adjustments

-one of the following categories:
+fall in one of the following categories: